smphhh/simple-typed-sql/README.md

 # Simple Typed SQL

-JavaScript/TypeScript SQL query builder based on table-level abstraction with the goal of allowing one to write complex SQL queries without needing use strings to refer to columns or tables.
-Provides partial type safety when used with TypeScript.
+JavaScript/TypeScript SQL query builder allowing one to write complex SQL queries without needing use strings to refer to columns or tables.
+Provides partial type safety and attribute auto-completion when used with TypeScript.
 Powered by Knex.js.

 Supports:
 - Select, insert and update queries